Introduction to behaviour change techniques

 Make sure the goal is important to them

 Make sure the goal is meaningful to the parents (i.e. Something they want to achieve).
 Individuals are more likely to pursue a goal if it is meaningful to them, and if it is something they have chosen to do.
-This comes back to the point of autonomy, (see module on communicating weight) and the importance of working with families to set their own goals, rather than setting goals them for them.
+This comes back to the point of autonomy, (see module on communicating with parents about child weight) and the importance of working with families to set their own goals, rather than setting goals for them.
 This may take more time but means parents are more likely to be motivated to work towards these goals.

 What if parents don’t know what they want to change?